 9) Before, I thought everyone was judging me.

 I know now that’s not true.
-Most people are so caught up in their own lives that they don’t pay much more than a few seconds of notice on the strangers around them.
+Most people don’t pay much more than a few seconds of notice on the strangers around them.
 Yeah, if I was squeezing into a subway seat someone was probably judging me for about five minutes.
 I realize now I was projecting my negative self-thoughts into other people’s heads.
 In fact, more people pay attention to what I eat now than what I did then.
 “Are you sure you should be having that?”
 Yes, Karen, it’s the holiday office party and one cheesecake fondue cup is not going to make me fat again.